-->

 THE REVIEW:

-From start to finish, this movie just made me want to crack-up.
-Not only was it fairly faithful to its theatrical counterpart, but it also enhanced certain aspects which I didn't think could be enhanced upon.
-The comedy is just relentless, and throws gags left, right, and center, both in a verbal and a jovial manner.
+From start to finish, this movie just made me want to crack up.
+Not only was it fairly faithful to its theatrical counterpart, but it also enhanced certain aspects that I didn't think could be enhanced.
+The comedy is just relentless and throws gags left, right, and center, both in a verbal and a jovial manner.

 For me, personally, Michael Caine is the glue that holds this film together.
-But even though I say this, the rest of the cast really do only come a slight second best by a whisker.
+But even though I say this, the rest of the cast comes a slight second best by a whisker.
 Reeves – Elliot – Burnett – Ritter – Sheridan – Henner – Hagerty – and the rest, are just a brilliant piece of casting, as I have not seen any of them perform in this manner in a film previously.

 The Actors of Noises Off